Supreme Leader of Afghanistan: History

 The office was established by Mullah Mohammed Omar, who founded both the Taliban and the original Islamic Emirate of Afghanistan in the 1990s.
 On 4 April 1996, in Kandahar, followers of Omar bestowed upon him the title Amir al-Mu'minin (أمير المؤمنين), meaning "Commander of the Faithful", as Omar had held a cloak taken from its shrine in the city, asserted to be that of the Islamic prophet Muhammad.
 The Taliban seized control of Kabul on 27 September 1996, ousting President Burhanuddin Rabbani and installing Omar as the country's head of state.

 The Taliban views the Quran as its constitution.
 However, it approved a dastur, a document akin to a basic law, in 1998, which proclaimed Omar supreme leader but did not outline a succession process.
 In 1996 interview, Wakil Ahmed Muttawakil stated that the Amir al-Mu'minin is "only for Afghanistan", rather than a caliph claiming leadership of all Muslims worldwide.

 Following the September 11 attacks and the United States invasion of Afghanistan in 2001, Omar was deposed and went into hiding in Zabul Province, and the presidency was restored as Afghanistan's head of state.
-The Taliban reorganized for an insurgency in 2002, based out of Pakistan.
+The Taliban reorganised for an insurgency in 2002, based out of Pakistan.
 They continued to claim Omar as their supreme leader, though he had little involvement in the insurgency, having turned over operational control to his deputies.
 Though the Taliban continued to maintain the office of the supreme leader in exile, it had no diplomatic recognition.

 Following its offensive in 2021, the Taliban recaptured Kabul on 15 August and restored the supreme leader as Afghanistan's head of state.